sparkflows/sparkflows-docs/docs/user-guide/scheduler/index.rst

 .. figure:: ../../_assets/user-guide/scheduler/VIEW_PIPELINE_SCHEDULES.png
    :alt: Pipeline Schedules
    :width: 75%

-Check the status of Scheduled Jobs
+Check the status of the Scheduled Jobs
 +++++

 .. figure:: ../../_assets/user-guide/scheduler/VIEW_STATUS_OF_PIPELINE_EXECUTIONS.png
    :alt: Airflow DAGs
    :width: 60%

  **Note: Airflow should be enabled in Admin Configuration if Pipelines need to run in Airflow.**